-On the contrary, it has no problem to puff up if it is thicker than usual.
+On the contrary, it has no problem puffing up if it is thicker than usual.

 A simple test on different chapatis formula

-I carried out a series of tests with different types of chapati recipes while writing this article.
+While writing this article, I carried out a series of tests with different types of chapati recipes.
 Below is a summary of the results.

 - (A) Half Atta flour with half bread flour.
-The chapati has a perfect texture but less flavor as compared to chapati made with atta flour alone.
+The chapati has a perfect texture but less flavor than chapati made with atta flour alone.